Queer Animality Roundtable: ‘I Bought Goats on Craigslist’

 How contemporary artists are turning to the animal kingdom for tools to challenge heteronormativity

 Queer communities have often been at the forefront of discussions around environmental issues and animal rights, striving to inhabit the world in ways that challenge anthropocentrism.
 Animals are a source of inspiration to many contemporary queer artists, who aim to disturb culturally constructed binaries and social hierarchies in their work.
-Ksenia M. Soboleva spoke with three such artists, who currently have exhibitions and screenings in North America and Europe.
+Ksenia M. Soboleva spoke with three such artists, who currently have exhibitions and screenings in New York, Los Angeles and Vienna.

 Ksenia M. Soboleva In anticipation of our roundtable exploring ‘queer animality’ in your artistic practices, I was listening to a conversation with Janine Benyus, a queer science writer who since the 1990s has advocated that we look at the natural world not as a resource, but as a mentor: as something to learn from rather than just about.
 What are some of the ways your work engages with animal life as a queer model?